Simon Armitage: The laureate's library tour

+In 2026, Armitage plans to visits libraries in locations beginning with "N", "O" and "P", from 2 to 7 March.

 Performing arts

 Armitage is the author of five stage plays, including Mister Heracles, a version of Euripides' The Madness of Heracles.
 The Last Days of Troy premiered at Shakespeare's Globe in June 2014.
 He was commissioned in 1996 by the National Theatre in London to write Eclipse for the National Connections series, a play inspired by the real-life disappearance of Lindsay Rimer from Hebden Bridge in 1994, and set at the time of the 1999 solar eclipse in Cornwall.

 Most recently Armitage wrote the libretto for an opera scored by Scottish composer Stuart MacRae, The Assassin Tree, based on a Greek myth recounted in The Golden Bough.
 The opera premiered at the 2006 Edinburgh International Festival, Scotland, before moving to the Royal Opera House, Covent Garden, London.
-Saturday Night (Century Films, BBC2, 1996) – wrote and narrated a fifty-minute poetic commentary to a documentary about night-life in Leeds, directed by Brian Hill.
+Saturday Night (Century Films, BBC2, 1996) – wrote and narrated a fifty-minute poetic commentary to a documentary about nightlife in Leeds, directed by Brian Hill.
 In 2010, Armitage walked the 264-mile Pennine Way, walking south from Scotland to Derbyshire.
 Along the route he stopped to give poetry readings, often in exchange for donations of money, food or accommodation, despite the rejection of the free life seen in his 1993 poem "Hitcher", and has written a book about his journey, called Walking Home.

 In 2007 he released an album of songs co-written with the musician Craig Smith, under the band name The Scaremongers.

 In 2016 the arts programme 14–18 NOW commissioned a series of poems by Simon Armitage as part of a five-year programme of new artwork created specifically to mark the centenary of the First World War.
 The poems are a response to six aerial or panoramic photographs of battlefields from the archive of the Imperial War Museum in London.
 The poetry collection Still premiered at the Norfolk & Norwich Festival and has been published in partnership with Enitharmon Press.

 In 2019 he was commissioned by Sky Arts to create an epic poem and film The Brink as one of 50 projects in "Art 50" looking at British Identity in the light of Brexit.
 The Brink looked at the British relationship with Europe, as envisioned from the closest point of the mainland to the rest of the continent – Kent.